changwoolab/IETrans-SGG.pytorch/README.md

+# Fork of IETrans

+This repository refactors the IETrans project for compatibility with modern PyTorch versions.
+It has been tested with Python 3.11 and Torch 2.5.1.

+Original README.md is below.

 # Internal and External Data Transfer (IETrans) for Scene Graph Generation

 This is the code for **ECCV 2022 (Oral)** paper "[Fine-Grained Scene Graph Generation with Data Transfer](https://arxiv.org/abs/2203.11654)".